Governors

 Sarah Fish: Co-opted Governor - Educational Performance

-Victoria Gradden: Parent Governor - TBC
+Victoria Gradden: Parent Governor - SEND

 Lizzie Martin: Executive Headteacher - All areas